remirror/remirror/website/blog/2020-09-19-announcing-beta.md

 Here's what's changing in the upcoming beta release.

-- Todo list support
+- [ ] Todo list support
-- Markdown support
+- [x] Markdown support
-- Experimental svelte support
+- ~Experimental svelte support~
-- Experimental react native support
+- ~Experimental react native support~
-- Better testing with `jest-runner-browser`

 - Remove `Presets` completely from the library.
 In their place a function that returns a list of `Extension`s.
 They were clunky, difficult to use and provided little to no value.
 The change reduces the bundle size quite significantly.
 - `remirror` includes all the core imports from the library as well as extensions and presets.
 It doesn't include framework specific exports.
-- `remirror/react` now includes all the react exports from `remirror/react-hooks`, `remirror/react-utils`, `remirror/preset-react`.
+- `remirror/react` has been removed and instead you should install `@remirror/react` which includes all the react exports from all the react libraries.
 - `remirror/extensions` now includes all the presets and extension libraries.
-- Remove `@remirror/showcase`
+- Remove `@remirror/showcase` - examples have been provided on how to achieve the same effect.
 - Remove `@remirror/react-social`
 - Remove `@remirror/react-wysiwyg`
 - Rename `useRemirror` -> `useRemirrorContext`